 Generally speaking, you can receive permission by having customers do the following:

-Opt in by sending an SMS to your virtual number or shortcode
+- Opt in by sending an SMS to your dedicated virtual number or shortcode

-Sign up from a website with a permission check box.
+- Sign up on a web form with a permission check box.
 This tick box should also not be pre-selected

 In this guide, we’ll specifically go over how to get your customers to opt-in to your SMS list via a text message.